 As we approach Halloween weekend it may be time to bust out some of our favorite Halloween movies.
+Being the film fanatics that we are, it’s got to the point where we should probably be looking for some home cinema designers in london to make our movie nights even more special.
 Since P is obsessed with Halloween, we watch “Spooky” movies year round.
 We also have some Halloween decor up in the house all year too.
 This year, I finished the quilt below to use while watching movies.
 You will probably find us snuggled up this weekend enjoying these movies and eating giant bowls of popcorn.

 The original Ghostbusters from 1984, not the remake.
 P thinks it is hilarious and walks around quoting the movie.
 “Back off man I’m a scientist!”
 The other night he re-created the ending scene of the movie in his bubble bath.
 “Look mom, I’m covered in marshmallows,” as he pretended the bubbles were marshmallows.
 Good one kid.